Zhongguancun Artificial Intelligence Academy & UCAS 2025 Summer AI Agent Practical Topics

 - Agent Execution Process (Reference):

-- The Agent analyzes the need to query real-time stock prices, which requires calling a financial data API.
+- The agent analyzes the need to query real-time stock prices, which requires calling a financial data API.

-- The Agent writes code to call the API according to its requirements (may need to register for a free API Key) to query the latest price of NVDA.
+- The agent writes code to call the API according to its requirements (may need to register for a free API Key) to query the latest price of NVDA.

-- Acceptance: The Agent outputs the latest stock price of NVDA (allowing for slight delays or data source differences).
+- Acceptance: The agent outputs the latest stock price of NVDA (allowing for slight delays or data source differences).

 Bonus Points: